piriya33/CDC_Wordpress/wp-content/plugins/dev4press-updater/readme.txt

 * PHP: 5.6 or newer

 = PHP Notice =
-* Plugin should work with PHP 5.3, 5.4 and 5.5, but these versions are no longer used for testing, and they are no longer supported.
+* Plugin should work with PHP 5.3 to 5.5, but these versions are no longer used for testing, and they are no longer supported.
 * Plugin doesn't work with PHP 5.2 or older versions.

 = WordPress Requirements =
 * WordPress: 4.5 or newer

 = WordPress Notice =
-* Plugin should work with WordPress 4.0, 4.1, 4.2, 4.3 and 4.4, but these versions are no longer used for testing, and they are no longer supported.
+* Plugin should work with WordPress 4.0 to 4.4, but these versions are no longer used for testing, and they are no longer supported.
 * Plugin doesn't work with WordPress 3.9 or older versions.

 == Installation ==